 Three-percent of all government jobs in India are reserved for people with disabilities, and India's Disability Act includes affirmative action for people with disabilities.
 What this means is that the allotment of land in India is made at concessional rates to people with disabilities for housing, business, special schools, factories with entrepreneurs who experience disabilities, and recreation centers.
 It also means that people with disabilities have, 'appliances,' and, 'aids,' made available to them.

+People with disabilities in the nation of India who are seeking information regarding the facilities available to them have to visit the Office of the Commissioner for Disabilities.
 Should a school refuse admission to a child with a disability, or if a ramp or other means of access is lacking, parents have the option of taking the matter up with the Disabilities Commissioner for redress.

-India has ratified the UN Convention on the Rights of Persons with Disabilities; the nation has done little to protect the rights of people with disabilities in accordance with the Convention.
+India has ratified the UN Convention on the Rights of Persons with Disabilities; however, the nation has done little to protect the rights of people with disabilities in accordance with the Convention.

-February of 2010 found the proposal by the Ministry of Social Justice and Empowerment in India introducing one-hundred and one amendments to the Persons with Disabilities Act in the budget session; it came under criticism.
-Several groups of people with disabilities, with whom the government has held and continues to hold consultations, have demanded that a totally new law that is aligned with the Convention on the Rights of People with Disabilities by the United Nations, which India ratified in the year 2007, be enacted.
+February 2010 found the proposal by the Ministry of Social Justice and Empowerment in India introducing one-hundred and one amendments to the Persons with Disabilities Act in the budget session; it came under criticism.
+Several groups of people with disabilities, with whom the government has held and continues to hold consultations, have demanded that an entirely new law that is aligned with the Convention on the Rights of People with Disabilities by the United Nations, which India ratified in the year 2007, be enacted.
 The groups state that the proposed amendments are inadequate and that a new law for India's seventy-million people with disabilities, one which contains everything in consonance with the Convention, is needed.

 The nation of India currently has four different laws that pertain to people with disabilities.
 These laws include:

-- The Mental Health Act of 1987
+- The Mental Health Act of 1987.

-- The Persons with Disabilities Act
+- The Persons with Disabilities Act.

-- The Rehabilitation Council of India Act
+- The Rehabilitation Council of India Act.

-- The National Trust for Welfare of Persons with Autism, Cerebral Palsy, Mental Retardation, and Multiple Disabilities Act of 1999
+- The National Trust for Welfare of Persons with Autism, Cerebral Palsy, Mental Retardation, and Multiple Disabilities Act of 1999.

 The majority of the legislation in India related to people with disabilities is based on the medical model of disability; it adopts a welfare attitude, looking at physical impairments of people and labeling them as, 'disabilities.'
 The UN Convention on the Rights of People with Disabilities defines, 'disability,' as an evolving concept.
 The Convention believes that, 'disability,' results from the interaction of impairments with various barriers which hinder full and active participation in society on an equal basis with others.